Steered by an international and prestigious committee, the AgeingFit conference programme is designed to address

 Panel discussion

-What are the barriers for technology implementation in residential care?
+What are the barriers for technology implementation in home and residential care?

-The integration of technology into residential care environments holds immense promise for improving the lives of older adults and their caregivers.
+The integration of technology into care environments holds immense promise for improving the lives of patients and residents.
 However, this transition is not without its challenges.
-This panel discussion will identify the barriers to the implementation of technology in residential care, be it organisational obstacles, budget limitations or even reluctance to change.
+This panel discussion will identify the barriers to the implementation of technology in residential and home care, be it organisational obstacles, budget limitations or even reluctance to change.
 How to integrate novel technological solutions in already established infrastructures?
-How to make these technologies adaptable to the needs of each facility?
-The panellists will share success stories on the matter and explore strategies to facilitate a beneficial implementation of technology.
+How to make these technologies adaptable to the needs of each facility and home settings?
+The panellists will share success stories on the matter and explore strategies to facilitate the effective and beneficial implementation of technology for older adults and their caregivers.

 DAY 2 – Tuesday, March 12th